 Cognitive bias #2 – The LOSS AVERSION bias

 Loss aversion is a cognitive bias that describes the tendency to prefer avoiding losses to acquiring equivalent gains.
 The principle is prominent in the domain of economics.

 The term was coined by Nobel-winning economist Daniel Kahnemann in 1979 when he stated “Losses loom larger than gains”.

 We like to win, but as researchers discovered, losing delivers a stronger emotion than winning.

-When we gain something, we perceive the win as “nice-to-have”.
-We were good before the win, we had balance, we were whole.
+When we gain something, we perceive the win as “nice to have”.
+We were good before the win, we had balance, and we were whole.
 When we lose, we feel unbalanced, something that was part of us is now missing.

 In sales, the loss aversion bias is about framing your product in an unexpected way.

 Use the loss aversion bias to your advantage by stating what the prospect stands to lose if they don’t make the purchase.
 It’s powerful and it will surely get the attention of your prospect.

 Cognitive bias #3 – The ZERO-RISK bias